rpm-software-management/dnf/doc/conf_ref.rst

 ``obsoletes``
     :ref:`boolean <boolean-label>`

-    This option only has affect during an update.
+    This option only has affect during an install/update.
 It enables dnf's obsoletes processing logic, which means it makes dnf check whether any dependencies of given package are no longer required and removes them.
     Useful when doing distribution level upgrades.